codyngpriest/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/REAME.md

 10. Number conversion
 This is a function that converts a number from base 10 to another base passed as argument:

+11. Factor index
+This is a script that imports an array and computes a new array.